arshad75/kube-setup-resources/README.md

 SSH to the Main Master and cat /home/ubuntu/login_token to get the login token.

-# Configuring remote cluster control
+# Configuring Remote Cluster Control

 One more things that we left to do is to configure a remote kubectl utility, that we’ll use for controlling our cluster.